Cambridge Cultural Finance Forum 2026

 Cambridge Cultural Finance Conference.

-Hosted at Cambridge Judge Business School, the conference convenes museum directors, investors, policymakers, and founders for a sharper, more honest exchange on what comes next.
+Hosted at Cambridge Judge Business School, the forum convenes museum directors, investors, policymakers, and founders for a sharper, more honest exchange on what comes next.
 Together, we tackle one big question the sector has been circling and no one’s quite answered: how do we actually fund culture without flattening it into something safe, predictable, or worse, forgettable?

 We’ll get into all the uncomfortable bits: new financial models, shifting power dynamics, and whether ‘sustainability’ in culture actually means survival, or something more ambitious.
 The goal isn’t just to keep the lights on, but to figure out who controls the switch, and what we’re illuminating in the first place.